A Low Cost Relativistic Algebraic Diagrammatic Construction Method Based on Cholesky Decomposition and Frozen Natural Spinors for Electronic Ionization, Attachment and Excitation Energy Problem: Results and discussion

 \subsubsection{Excitation energy of I$_{3}^{-}$ molecule}

-Table \ref{tab:I3-} presents a comparison of excitation energies (in eV) for the I$_{3}^{-}$ ion, computed using the X2CAMF-SS-FNS-EE-ADC(3) method with the dyall.av3z basis set.
+Table \ref{tab:I3-} presents a comparison of EEs for the I$_{3}^{-}$ ion, computed using the X2CAMF-SS-FNS-CD-EE-ADC(3) method with the dyall.av3z basis set.
 These values are benchmarked against 4c-EE-ADC(3) results, which serve as a reference.
 Following our previous work on relativistic ADC(3), all calculations in this study were performed using the dyall.av3z basis set.
-Following reference\cite{sheeEquationofmotionCoupledclusterTheory2018}, a total of 52 electrons were correlated, and all spinors with orbital energies in the range of -3.0 to 12.0 $E_h$ were included, resulting in 332 virtual spinors in the canonical space.
+Following Ref. \citenum{sheeEquationofmotionCoupledclusterTheory2018}, a total of 52 electrons were correlated, and all spinors with orbital energies in the range of -3.0 to 12.0 a.u. were included, resulting in 332 virtual spinors in the canonical space.
 For each excited state, both uncorrected and perturbatively corrected excitation energies obtained from the SS-FNS formalism are reported, along with the number of active virtual spinors ($N{_\mathrm{vir}}$) retained in the truncated virtual space.
-The uncorrected SS-FNS-EE-ADC(3) results show excellent agreement with the 4c-ADC(3) excitation energies across all 18 excited states considered.
-The maximum deviation is minimal, and the state ordering remains consistent throughout.
+The uncorrected SS-FNS-CD-EE-ADC(3) results show excellent agreement with the 4c-ADC(3) EEs across all 18 excited states considered.
+The maximum deviation is minimal, and the energy ordering of the excited states remains consistent throughout.
 The inclusion of the perturbative correction further improves the results, leading to a slight reduction in the overall deviation from the 4c reference values.
-In many cases, the corrected excitation energies are numerically indistinguishable from the uncorrected ones, indicating that the dominant contributions are already captured accurately within the SS-FNS space.
-To quantitatively assess accuracy, we computed the mean absolute deviation (MAD), standard deviation (STD), and root mean square deviation (RMSD) relative to the 4c results.
-The uncorrected SS-FNS-ADC(3) yields a MAD of 0.0128 eV, STD of 0.0216 eV, and RMSD of 0.0251 eV.
-Upon applying the perturbative correction, these values slightly improve to a MAD of 0.0100 eV, STD of 0.0176 eV, and RMSD of 0.0203 eV.
-These small deviations indicate the accuracy and reliability of the SS-FNS-ADC(3) framework in describing relativistic excitation spectra.
+In many cases, the corrected EEs are numerically indistinguishable from the uncorrected ones, indicating that the dominant contributions are already captured accurately within the SS-FNS space.
+To quantitatively assess accuracy, we computed the mean absolute deviation (MAD), standard deviation (STD), and root-mean-square deviation (RMSD) relative to the 4c results.
+The uncorrected SS-FNS-CD-EE-ADC(3) yields a MAD of 0.009 eV, an STD of 0.008 eV, and an RMSD of 0.013 eV.
+Upon applying the perturbative correction, these values slightly improve to a MAD of 0.007 eV, an STD of 0.006 eV, and an RMSD of 0.009 eV.
+These small deviations indicate the accuracy and reliability of the SS-FNS-CD-EE-ADC(3) framework in describing relativistic EE with X2CAMF Hamiltonian.
 In addition to the numerical accuracy, the SS-FNS approach offers significant computational savings by operating in a reduced virtual space (e.g., 254–266 virtual spinors versus 332 in the full canonical basis).
-The standard SS-FNS-ADC(3) results show significant deviation as compared to the EOM-CCSD values, whereas the SS-FNS-EE-ADC[(2)+x(3)] method shows good agreement with the latter.
+The standard SS-FNS-CD-EE-ADC(3) results show significant deviation as compared to the EOM-CCSD values, whereas the SS-FNS-CD-EE-ADC[(2)+x(3)] method shows better agreement with the latter.